Yankius on the National Cake.

 Yankius: The National Cake is crude oil.
 It still exists only nobody really wants it anymore.
 At least not for now.

 Windfall: How can crude oil be the National Cake?
 Crude oil is a fossil fuel.
 Why do you have to be figurative about everything?
 Can you not just call cake what it is?

 Windfall: Yankiokwa, cool down well well O!
 Why do you get offended so easily?
 Everyone knows crude oil money is the National Cake.
-Now that crude oil is growing mucor, what else will suffice as the National Cake?
+Now that crude oil is growing mucor, what else do you think will suffice as the National Cake?

-Windfall: Will farming bring enough money into Nigeria though?
+Windfall: Will farming bring enough money into Nigeria, though?
 Our debt burden is wopicious.
 The price of tonne of cocoa today is now less than it cost in 1968 despite all the inflation in the economy.
-Meanwhile, can Nigerians really do modern day agriculture.
+Moreover, can Nigerians really do modern day agriculture.
 I have never seen a Nigerian run farm survive long unless it is run by non-Africans.

 Yankius: Did Nigerians run the oil companies in Nigeria?

 Windfall: No. Not really.
 Nigerians were simply local contents who were glorified secretaries for decisions made at the oil companies headquarters in mother nations.